What is the CSE (Committee on Special Education)?

 - Deaf-Blindness-concomitant hearing and visual impairments, the combination of which causes such severe communication and other development and educational needs that they cannot be accommodated in special education programs solely for students with deafness or students with blindness.

-- Emotional Disturbance-a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a student’s educational performance:
+- Emotional Disability-a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a student’s educational performance:

 - An inability to learn that cannot be explained by intellectual, sensory, or health factors;